 This variety is most commonly referred to as “Roman” chamomile.
 However, English, Scotch, garden, lawn, sweet, true, or common chamomile are other less common names some people use.

 This is a perennial plant (meaning it lives for more than 2 years).
 It can grow up to about 1 foot tall and it has thicker leaves than German chamomile.

-The essential oil extract from Roman chamomile is pale yellow to clear in color.
+The essential oil extract from Roman chamomile is a pale yellow to clear in color.
 This oil contains esters of angelic and tiglic acids.
-These acids reportedly give this variety its calming and pressure releasing effects, as well as its distinct odor.
+These acids reportedly give this variety its calming and pressure-releasing effects, as well as its distinct odor.

 Both species resemble daisies.
 They have white petals encircling a yellow center.
-Although they both are quite pretty, they are primarily used in traditional remedies to make several kinds of herbal infusions.
+Although they both are quite pretty, they are primarily used in traditional remedies to make several kinds of herbal medicine.